Excavate

 Student participation.
 The participation of students, both graduate and undergradate, are vital to the fulfillment of the project's objectives.
 Supporting student participation in the project's activities through scholarships is a win-win opportunity for all parties.

 If you or someone you know is interested in contributing to the Jaffa Cultural Heritage Project, you can do so through our contribution page.
 Please feel free to specify, if you are interested in supporting a specific aspect of the project's activities.
-For futher information, contact Aaron Burke.
+For futher information, please contact Aaron Burke.

 Shop